Eason828/thatmoviewith/README.md

 License
 -------

 That Movie With is released under a MIT License.
-See LICENSE file for details.
+See LICENSE.md file for details.